 I am a researcher based in New York City with expertise in social psychology, child development, behavioral science, and cognitive and affective neuroscience.
-My skills include quantitative and qualitative analysis, science communication, collaborating effectively across teams and stakeholders, and adapting quickly and acquiring knowledge in new research areas.

 As a research director in the Falk Lab for Communication Neuroscience at the Annenberg School of Communication at the University of Pennsylvania, I led a project investigating how health and climate change messaging go viral at the neural and behavioral levels.
 I was also a collaborator on Mindhive, an online citizen science platform and high school curriculum aimed at creating more authentic science learning experiences in classrooms, and building scientist-practitioner partnerships.